 A: Although stuff typically comes out in therapy, especially if there is trauma already known about, I am not a forensic investigator, and I do not encourage fishing expeditions to determine if something has happened.
 Firstly, because it may do more harm than good to the child.
 Secondly, it could cause issues with any criminal or civil case that may result from any findings.
 Lastly, I have no power to intervene on behalf of you or your child if there is maltreatment occurring except for contacting Child Protection Services and the police.
 Therefore, if you feel that there is a safety concern, you should immediately contact your county Department of Human Services or Child Protection Services and/or the police.

 A: It is so tough to see your child suffering and not know how or the best way to help!
-First of all, please know that not all children who experience trauma have a traumatic response and need therapy.
+First of all, please know that not all children who experience trauma have a traumatic response.
 However, if you have noticed a significant change in your child that is impacting sleeping, eating, typical interactions, school functioning, friendships, etc., then it may be important to consider therapy, even if the child resists talking about what happened.
 In most cases, the more you try to avoid thinking about something, the more you actually think about it anyway.
 Talking about it won’t make it worse because chances are it’s already there.
 They just need to be able to process it.
 Look at it this way: if your child had a broken leg, would you avoid going to the doctor to get it checked out and fixed because your child wanted to pretend it didn’t happen or was afraid it might hurt?
 No way!
 It’s affecting the way they move, how they can interact with people, you can tell it hurts and it bothers them greatly.
 It’s negatively impacting their way of life!
 However, even though you know it might hurt to set it, and it’ll be hard for both you and the child to see the pain that he might have to go through, in time it will heal and get better.
 After treatment, you may not even be able to tell it was ever broken at all!

 A: My first priority is the safety of my client.
 As a therapist, I am a mandated reporter, which means that BY LAW I MUST contact social services if there is a report of child abuse or maltreatment.
 My preference is to talk with the parent about the issue and then call social services together.
 However, I will do what I feel is in the best interest of the child under the parameters of the law.
 All of this, however, will be discussed in detail in the initial appointment.